 Beets Can Help You Increase Your Vegetable Intake

-Beets are a good way to increase your vegetable intake.
-The recommended daily vegetable intake is two to three cups per day for adults.
-But it's not an easy job if you don't like vegetables a lot.
+Beets are an excellent way to increase your vegetable intake.
+Adults’ recommended daily vegetable intake is two to three cups per day.
+But it’s not an easy job if you don’t like vegetables a lot.
 Moreover, one cup of cooked beets counts as one cup of vegetables.
 Increasing your vegetable intake has many benefits, including reducing your risk of chronic diseases like heart disease and cancer.
-Additionally, eating more vegetables can help you reach and maintain a healthy weight.
+Eating more vegetables can also help you reach and maintain a healthy weight

 Beets Can Improve Exercise Performance